back-oor/Meterpreter-FUD/README.md

 You put the shellcode into the shellcode.py file, then you run the main.py script and get a fud python script, which you can compile to a exe file

+Write an email to back-oor@proton.me to buy it, payments via bitcoin!